Max McCaffrey: DC Defenders

-On October 15, 2019, McCaffrey was drafted in the 8th round of the 2019 XFL draft by the DC Defenders.
-He was released before the start of the regular season due to accepting a job as the wide receivers coach for the Northern Colorado Bears in January 2020.
+On October 15, 2019, McCaffrey was drafted in the eighth round of the 2019 XFL draft by the DC Defenders.

-McCaffrey was suspended by the NFL for 10 weeks on October 25, 2019.
-He was reinstated from suspension on December 30, 2019.
+McCaffrey was suspended by the NFL for 10 weeks on October 25.
+He was reinstated from suspension on December 30.

+Deciding to join his father at the University of Northern Colorado and accepting a job as the wide receivers coach for the Bears in January 2020, he was released before the start of the regular season.